Cyfrin/Updraft/courses/blockchain-basics/1-basics/16-centralized-sequencers/+page.md

 ### Introduction

 In blockchain and cryptocurrency networks, the role of a **sequencer** is crucial for ordering and bundling transactions.
 Sequencers are operators that are responsible for organizing how transactions are processed.
 In many roll-up solutions, sequencers are centralized, controlled by a single entity.
-This centralization poses several risks and challenges, including censorship, transaction manipulation, and operational downtime.

 ### Centralization risks